dedoc/scramble/docs/usage/response.md

 Paginated responses (`LengthAwarePaginator`) are also supported, but they need to be documented in PhpDoc for now.

 ## On type inference
-Scramble uses type inference based on source code analysis to automatically determine the data types of variables and expressions in the source code without explicitly specifying them.
+Scramble uses type inference based on source code analysis to automatically determine the types of variables and expressions.
 This means that Scramble can understand what type of data (e.g., strings, numbers, objects) each part of the code is working with, even if the code does not explicitly declare it.

 With this technique, Scramble can figure out the likely data types that a controller's method will return without needing extra explanations.
 It looks at how the method processes data, the methods it uses, and other hints to infer the possible return types.